A natural version of the classic cola flavour! Lavender, orange, cinnamon, and chaga powder are a few ingredients needed to make herbal chaga cola.

 Instructions

-• Combine 2 cups water along with the zests, chaga, lavender, and spices together in a small saucepan.
-Bring the mixture to a boil, then turn down to simmer on low for 20 minutes.
+• Add the water, citrus zests, chaga, lavender, and spices to in a small saucepan and mix to combine.
+Bring the mixture to a low boil, then reduce the heat to simmer on low for 20 minutes, covered.

 • Stir the vanilla into the strained syrup.
-Store the syrup in the fridge, it should last up to a month if not longer.
+Store the syrup in a clean glass jar or bottle the fridge.
+It should last for at least a month.

 • To make the cola, start with a teaspoon of syrup per glass of carbonated water.
 Taste and adjust as needed.
-I like to use around 2 teaspoons for our sized cups.
+I like to use around 2 teaspoons for our fairly large glasses.

 Video